Read the forum code of contact

 Aviation Partner are a subsidiary company of Boeing.

--it will be the first 737 with Winglets on the UK Register.
+.
 Not quite....Leeds-based B737-8DR G-OBBJ of Multiflight has that particular honour.

--From what I've read elsewhere, G-CDEG is due back at Southend tomorrow evening to have winglets fitted.
+From what I've read elsewhere, G-CDEG is due back at Southend tomorrow evening to have winglets fitted.

--It did a flight from Malaga to Glasgow today arriving mid afternoon and left for Tenerife at 5-15pm tonight.
+It did a flight from Malaga to Glasgow today arriving mid afternoon and left for Tenerife at 5-15pm tonight.

 I hope to catch it again tomorrow morning leaving Glasgow one last time, got to get some slides of it pre Winglets attached.